mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

     Debugging the actual physical parameterizations is identical in CCPP and in physics-driver based models.
 The parameterizations have access to the same data and debug print statements can be added in exactly the same way.

 * Debugging on a suite level
     Debugging on a suite level, i.e. outside physical parameterizations, corresponds to debugging on the physics-driver level in traditional, physics-driver based models.
 In the CCPP, this can be achieved by using dedicated CCPP-compliant debugging schemes, which have access to all the data by requesting them via the metadata files.
-These schemes can then be called in any place in a SDF, except the ``fast_physics`` and ``time_vary`` group, to produce the desired debugging output.
+These schemes can then be called in any place in a SDF, except the ``fast_physics`` group, to produce the desired debugging output.
 The advantage of this approach is that debugging schemes can be moved from one place to another or duplicated by simply moving/copying a single line in the SDF before recompiling the code.
 The disadvantage is that different debugging schemes may be needed, depending on the host model and their data structures.
-    For example, the UFS models use blocked data structures, which - at present - requires different debugging schemes for the ``time_vary`` group in the SDF.
+For example, the UFS models use blocked data structures.
 The blocked data structures are commonly known as “GFS types”, are defined in ``GFS_typedefs.F90`` and exposed to the CCPP in ``GFS_typedefs.meta``.
 The rationale for this storage model is a better cache reuse by breaking up contiguous horizontal grid columns into N blocks with a predefined block size, and allocating each of the GFS types N times.
 For example, the 3-dimensional air temperature is stored as

     .. code-block:: console